kwhitley54/agave-beginner-Task/User-Docs.md

 ## Installing Agave

-Installing Agave is is very simmple, start by typing the following in your terminal:
+Installing Agave is very simmple, start by typing the following in your terminal:

 Install from PYPI([https://pypi.org](https://pypi.org)):
 ```